If you've got one bring it! HiT works with:

 See "How do I disconnect my activity tracker from my HiT account?" to disconnect your old device.
 See How do I connect my activity tracker to my HiT account? to connect your new device.
 NOTE: There is no specific order in which you need to connect or disconnect a device within HiT.

 Our team at HiT has worked hard to evaluate the most popular devices and apps to integrate with HiT.
-At this time we support Fitbit, Garmin, and Withings devices.
-We are considering adding Polar devices and will reconsider Apple Watch and Apple Healthkit enabled devices and Samsung Health if and when a WiFi option is available.
+At this time we support Fitbit, Garmin Health, and Withings Healthmate devices.
+We are considering adding Polar devices and will reconsider Apple Watch and Apple Healthkit enabled devices Samsung Health if and when a WiFi option is available.

 If you have a device that is not currently integrated with HiT, contact us and let us know.
 If we get enough requests and the device you want to use can be integrated (this depends on the manufacturer of the device), we are happy to put it in the development queue.